Edward Olivares Preview, Player Props: Royals vs. Tigers

 Tigers Pitching Rankings

-- Tigers pitchers combine to allow 183 total home runs at a clip of 1.2 per game (to rank 12th in the league).
+- Tigers pitchers combine to surrender 183 total home runs at a clip of 1.2 per game (to rank 12th in baseball).

-- Skubal (7-3) takes the mound for the Tigers in his 15th start of the season.
-He's put together a 2.95 ERA in 76 1/3 innings pitched, with 94 strikeouts.
+- The Tigers will send Gipson-Long (1-0) to the mound to make his fourth start of the season.
+He is 1-0 with a 2.40 ERA and 20 strikeouts in 15 2/3 innings pitched.

-- In his most recent appearance on Friday against the Oakland Athletics, the left-hander went seven scoreless innings while surrendering two hits.
+- The righty's most recent time out came on Saturday against the Oakland Athletics, when he went five innings, surrendering one earned run while giving up four hits.

-- The 26-year-old has put together a 2.95 ERA and 11.1 strikeouts per nine innings in 14 games this season, while allowing a batting average of .201 to opposing hitters.
+- The 25-year-old has an ERA of 2.40, with 12 strikeouts per nine innings, in three games this season.
+Opponents are hitting .185 against him.

 © 2023 Data Skrive.
 All rights reserved.